falushko/dev-pro-test-task/README.md

 ### Information ###

 Source file with words to parse contains 466544 words.
-Because of that script runs approximately 78 hours (on my laptop).
+Because of that script runs approximately 53 hours
+(I run it for one minute and got 144 words parsed).
 So I didn't test it fully.

 Also there could be a problem with too many requests to website,